Alice Payne, M.A., LPC-S, RPT-S

 Jari’s experience and training, both in the US and abroad, has prepared her to work with clients across the lifespan and with a range of difficulties including anxiety, depression, relationships struggles, and trauma responses.
 She has worked in community mental health settings, a women’s shelter, and in schools.

 Jari has pursued specific training, research, and experience focused on the important and unique needs of our youngest and most vulnerable clients – children.
 She believes in the importance of preventive mental health care, knowing that giving children the means and the space to express their feelings can provide them a lifetime of better coping skills and healthier relationships.
-Jari’s conceptualization of children’s struggles is holistic, and grounded in attachment theory.
+Jari’s conceptualization of children’s struggles is holistic and is grounded in attachment theory.
 She knows that children’s relationships with their important adults shape who they become as they move through life, and so she includes parents in the work she does, helping them to learn new ways of communicating with and supporting their children.

 Jari engages all children warmly and skillfully through play therapy.
 Play therapy honors the language of children – play – and gives them a voice when they might not otherwise be able to express difficult emotions.
 It also serves as a vehicle to teach children new ways to resolve their problems and to relate to and understand the people around them.